bluerobotics/ardusub-gitbook/quick-start/installing-companion.md

 To perform a companion software update:

-1. Plug a _fully charged_ battery into the vehicle and connect the tether to the topside computer.
+1. Plug a *fully charged* battery into the vehicle and connect the tether to the topside computer.

 2. Navigate to [192.168.2.2:2770/network](192.168.2.2:2770/network) in an internet browser (Chrome, Edge, Firefox, etc.) and ensure that the vehicle has access to a WiFi network.
-If you do not see a webpage at this address, verify the network settings are correct.
+If a webpage is not found at this address, verify the network settings are correct.
 Troubleshooting steps can be found [here](/troubleshooting/troubleshooting.html).

 3. Navigate to [192.168.2.2:2770/system](192.168.2.2:2770/system).
 Click the button that says 'Update Companion'.
 If you do not see this button, then the companion software is up to date.

 4. The update process will take between 5 and 20 minutes depending on the Internet connection speed.
 Wait for the update process to complete.

-5. When it completes, refresh your browser.
+5. When it completes, refresh the browser.
 The Companion version should be updated, and the update available message should no longer appear.

-6. If the update fails (usually due to a loss of internet connectivity), you will be warned that the vehicle will reboot and to leave the battery plugged in.
-At this point, once you are able to refresh the webpage, it is safe to either power down the vehicle or attempt the update again.
+6. If the update fails (usually due to a loss of internet connectivity), a warning will appear that the vehicle will reboot and to leave the battery plugged in.
+At this point, once, it is safe to either power down the vehicle or attempt the update again.